Korvettenkapitän (Crew 28)

-Since 1935 Mathes had been involved with the new U-boat force, commanding the small "duck" U-6 from Sep 1935 to Sep 1937 and then U-9, another "duck", until 18 Sept 1939.
-This gave him an extensive pre-war experience of great value for things to come.
+Mathes joined the new U-boat force in 1935, and commanded the small 'duck' boat U-6 from Sep 1935 - Sep 1937, followed by U-9, another 'duck', until 18 Sept 1939.
+This gave him an extensive pre-war experience of great value to his future career.

-Spending 2 months with U-boat familiarization (Baubelehrung) at Bremen he commissioned the new and much larger type IX boat U-44 on 4 Nov 1939 and put her through her trials in the Baltic with the 6th flotilla.
-On 6 Jan 1940 he left Wilhelmshaven, Germany for his first war patrol.
+After U-boat construction familiarization (Baubelehrung) at Bremen he commissioned the much larger type IX U-boat U-44 on 4 Nov 1939 and put her through her trials in the Baltic with the 6th Flotilla.
+On 6 Jan 1940 he left Wilhelmshaven for his first war patrol.